Many companies across the US are struggling to find their footing.

 People are shopping online more frequently than ever before.

-And, when shoppers enter stores, they want to get in and out more quickly than usual to minimize the risk of viral exposure.
+When shoppers enter stores, they want to get in and out more quickly than usual to minimize the risk of viral exposure.

-Smart businesses are paying attention to these trends.
+Intelligent businesses are paying attention to these trends.
 And, they’re adapting their operations to support consumer preferences accordingly.

 Coach, trainer, and executive consultant Giora Morein reports that Whole Foods, along with Kroger,